This page is my work-in-progress list of useful links and resources that any budget traveller should know about.

 One of the biggest volunteer placement organizations around.
 The classic WWOOF experience is to get free accommodation on a farm in exchange for doing some chores, though there are all sorts of other placements available.

 Officially endorsed by Lonely Planet, these are the most established player when it comes to flexible, worldwide, broad coverage insurance.
 Some of the best service and coverage around and they’re a favourite among adventurous travellers.
+My current insurer.

 Both are great for finding estimated daily budgets and concrete information on the cost of food, accommodation, and other expenses around the world.